-Carnegie Hall's Count Me In is a free choral program for middle school students without choral training in their school.
-Students from 3-4 schools in a given neighborhood come to sessions at a central location where study singing with some of the best teachers in New York City.
-Fall sessions are for 8th grade students who plan to audition for performing arts high schools.
-Spring sessions are for 6-8th grade students who want to learn how to sing in a choir.
+Carnegie Hall's Count Me In is a free audition-prep program for middle school students without music training in their schools.
+Students from schools in all boroughs come to sessions in the Resnick Education Wing at Carnegie Hall, where they study singing with some of the best teachers in New York City.

-Workshops will be led by a high-energy, engaging choral professional who can demand excellence in an inspiring manner and who is familiar with the developmental needs of middle school-aged students.
+Workshops will be led by a high-energy, engaging professional vocal teacher who can demand excellence in an inspiring manner and who is familiar with the developmental needs of middle-school-aged students.

-Fall workshops will take place twice a week after-school over an intensive four-week period in October.
-Spring workshops will take place one a week after-school over a three month period.
-For specific dates and times, please see the registration form for your borough.
+Fall workshops will take place twice a week after-school over an intensive five-week period in September and October.
+All classes meet from 4 PM to 5:30 PM.
+For specific dates, please see the Section Schedules here.

-Count Me In is designed to serve middle schools that do not have an existing choral program.
-For the 2013–2014 school year, we will be offering this program in Throgs Neck in the Bronx, Bedford-Stuyvesant in Brooklyn, Harlem in Manhattan, and Astoria in Queens.
-If you are interested in participating, please email us at email@example.com and provide your school name and district.
+Count Me In is designed to serve eighth graders who do not have audition-prep programs available at their schools.
+For the fall of 2016, we will be offering this program in Carnegie Hall’s Resnick Education Wing during after-school hours.
+If you are interested in participating, please email us at email@example.com.

-In each of its first two years, Count Me In helped to connect 87% of auditioning students to arts focused high schools.
-We have had students accepted at Brooklyn High School of the Arts, Celia Cruz Bronx High School of Music, Fiorello H. LaGuardia High School of Music & Art and Performing Arts, Fordham High School for the Arts, Forest Hills High School, Frank Sinatra School of the Arts, Professional Performing Arts High School, the Special Music School and more.
+In each of its first two years, Count Me In helped to connect 68% of auditioning students to arts-focused high schools.
+We have had students accepted at Brooklyn High School of the Arts, Celia Cruz Bronx High School of Music, Fiorello H. LaGuardia High School of Music & Art and Performing Arts, Fordham High School for the Arts, Forest Hills High School, Frank Sinatra School of the Arts, Professional Performing Arts High School, the Special Music School, and more.